 *Click here to go to Grid Reference Finder for a quick and easy way to find out a grid reference.

 Any other information, such as whether the animal you saw was male or female, juvenile or adult, adds to the value of the record.
 Even records of dead animals are useful in understanding species distribution and dispersal.

 Your records will be added to our database of species records and may be shared with the NBN Atlas Scotland.
 If you do not want your sightings to be shared with the NBN Atlas, please let us know.
-When you submit your records to us, please attach a completed Data Use Agreement Form.
-This will help us with clarity on permissions.
+To help us make sure we use your records in the right way, when you submit your records to us, please attach a completed Data Use Agreement Form.

 Check out our Submitting records page to find out more about how to submit your records.

 The Fife Recorders Group is a collection of people with a high degree of expertise in particular taxonomic groups.
 It includes persons holding key roles in the area, such as Vice County Recorders, as well as other individuals with valuable knowledge, experience and identification skills.
 Members’ relationship with Fife Nature Records Centre may include helping with identification queries, record verification, and delivering training.